 The student will be given a grant from the funds for the Erasmus+ programme on the basis of a signed financial agreement.
 The grant is calculated on the basis of the anticipated length of the stay, and for this calculation 1 month is taken to be 30 days.
 The monthly grant is set on a national level and the mount is the same for students of all higher education institutions.

-Differentiation of grants for the academic year 2016/2017 (which you can find in the Documents section)
+Differentiation of grants for Erasmus+ study placements (which you can find in the Documents section)

 An aid for calculating the amount of the grant is published in the documents for downloading.